phoenix-pilot/phoenix-pilot-core/libs/parser/doc/file.md

 # Files syntax

 The parser recognizes only the syntax described below.
-Non-compliance with the convention causes errors during the parsing process.
+Non-compliance with the convention can cause errors during the parsing process.

 ## Example file